auth0/docs/articles/multifactor-authentication/developer/mfa-from-access-token.md

 ---
 title: Step-up Authentication with Access Tokens
 description: Describes how an API can check if a user has logged in with Multifactor Authentication by examining their Access Token
+toc: true
 ---
 # Step-up Authentication with Access Tokens

-With Step-up Authentication, applications that allow access to different types of resources can require users to authenticate with a stronger mechanism to access sensitive information or perform certain transactions.
+With step-up authentication, applications that allow access to different types of resources can require users to authenticate with a stronger mechanism to access sensitive information or perform certain transactions.

 For instance, a user may be allowed to transfer money only after they have confirmed their identity using Multifactor Authentication (MFA).